Looking Beyond Feminism

 Feminism points at a small percentage of men’s population and complains how men enjoy most positions of power.
 In contrasts, feminism completely ignores how higher-risk jobs, such as soldiers, manual scavengers, fire fighters, and coal miners; almost all of the most hazardous professions are all-male dominated.
 Patriarchy perceives that women are the valuable gender (especially in evolutionary terms) that needs to be protected and preserved at all cost, while men are thought of as essentially disposable.
 And it is with that ideology, gender norms majorly dictated indoor & outdoor roles for women & men respectively.

 “NO UTERUS, NO OPINION”

 “No uterus, no opinion,” is a popular internet feminism rant.
 Twitter feeds are filled with tweets reading, “funny how men are educating women about feminism.”
-If internet feminism cannot involve men, there’s no way our society can address the issues of sexes.
+If modern internet feminism cannot involve men, there’s no way our society can address the issues of sexes.